ilyakokotkin/ilyakokotkin/README.md

 - 👋 Hi, I’m @ilyakokotkin

-- 🌱 I’m currently learning full stack development (with extra random bits & bobs here and there)
+- 🌱 I’m currently learning full stack development with JavaScript and Python

-- 💞️ I’m looking to collaborate on all types of projects
+- 💞️ I’m looking to collaborate on web projects

 - 📫 You can reach me on ilya.kokotkin@outlook.com